19hours/sg-statutes/Acts/Trade Marks Act.md

 (3) In a prosecution under this section, the burden of proving the consent of the proprietor lies on the accused.

+[Trade Marks 1992 Ed., ss.
+70, 71]

-### Falsely applying a registered trade mark to goods and services
+### Falsely applying a registered trade mark to goods or services

 47\.—(1) Any person who falsely applies a registered trade mark to goods or services shall, unless he proves that he acted innocently, be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.